James Watson and the Race IQ Taboo: Canceled by the Woke Mob

 THIS DOES NOT MEAN THAT EVERYONE FROM THE SAME RACIAL OR ETHNIC GROUP IS IDENTICAL… FAR FROM IT (STILL MORE VARIANCE WITHIN MOST GROUPS THAN BETWEEN).

-BUT THE DISTRIBUTIONS (EXTREME TAILS), MEANS, AND MEDIANS MATTER A LOT AND LIKELY EXPLAIN THE DEVELOPMENTAL STATUSES OF EVERY COUNTRY ON EARTH TODAY AND WHY SOME HAVE DIFFERENT AVERAGE TRAITS THAN OTHERS.
+BUT THE DISTRIBUTIONS (EXTREME TAILS), MEANS, AND MEDIANS MATTER A LOT AND LIKELY EXPLAIN THE DEVELOPMENTAL STATUSES OF EVERY COUNTRY ON EARTH TODAY AND WHY SOME HAVE DIFFERENT AVERAGE TRAITS THAN OTHERS (INNOVATION, CRIME, MOOD, CLANNISHNESS, MOTIVATION, ETC.).

-Many get confused because they’ll see successful Nigerians and/or Indians in the U.S. and erroneously assume that we should allow all Nigerians and Indians to come to the U.S. because they’d just replicate the successes we’ve observed in current Nigerian and Indian immigrants.
+Many end up confused because they’ll see Nigerian medical doctors and/or Indian computer scientists in the U.S. and erroneously assume that we should allow any Nigerian and/or Indian to become an American citizen because they’d just replicate the successes we’ve observed in the Nigerian MDs and Indian IT workers.

-But this is not how life works.
 Brain-drain siphoning the top 0.5-1% of intellect from India and/or Nigeria is NOT representative of the average/median Indian and/or Nigerian.
-If were representative, India and Nigeria wouldn’t be as underdeveloped as they are… and people would likely be flocking to these countries (instead of fleeing).
+If it were representative, India and Nigeria wouldn’t be as underdeveloped as they are… and people would likely be flocking to these countries (instead of fleeing them).

 Many like to play the stupid game of comparing ultra-selected Nigerians and Indians to average Whites in the U.S. or even the “Average American.”